DougallWinship/deform/README.md

 * consistent generation of components (as regards the HTML structure)
 * strong IDE auto-completion support & chaining wherever appropriate
 * generate forms in a controller action which can then be tailored in a view
-* export a form to an array & build a form from an array definition (so you can persist them)
+* export a form to an array & build a form from an json array definition (so you can persist them via json etc.)
+* custom HTML element creation using the shadow dom
 * todo: - auto-generate forms from a model or a database table
 * todo: - sensible default form handling
-* todo: - validation support (this maybe largely out of scope but it should at least be eased)
+* todo: - validation support (this maybe out of scope but it should at least be made easy)
-* todo: - rendering adapters (see next)
+* todo: - rendering adapters
-* todo: - shadow dom component generation
+* todo: - make styling easy

 ## Layers
 There are 3 principal layers: